mattrips/scratchPad/Protocol Conformance.md

 ## 1. Protocol Conformance
 With respect to a type declared to conform to a protocol, a protocol conformance specifies, for each protocol requirement of the protocol, which property, method, initializer, subscript or typealias will be used to implement the protocol requirement if the protocol requirement is invoked on the type.
 Understanding protocol conformance is key to obtaining predictable polymorphic behavior.
 This guide explains the semantics of how Swift determines a protocol conformance.

+&#9724; protocol requirement
+: A statement describing a property, method, initializer, subscript or typealias that a type declared to conform to a given protocol must implement.

 ### 1.1 The Witness
 If a type is declared to conform to a protocol, the type must satisfy each of the protocol requirements of the protocol.
 The type does so by having available at least one implementation--that is at least one property, method, initializer, subscript or typealias--for each protocol requirement of the protocol.